You are here

 Background and Description

-With the dissolution of the American Indian Language and Culture Education Board (AILCEB) in 1997, the DPI American Indian Studies Program staff was assigned many of the board’s former duties.
-The DPI American Indian Studies Program is also the primary state contact for issues related to the education of American Indian students in Wisconsin.
-Program staff currently consists of one full-time education consultant and one part-time office operations associate.
+Following the dissolution of the American Indian Language and Culture Education Board (AILCEB) in 1997, many of the board’s former responsibilities were assigned to the DPI American Indian Studies Program.
+Today, the program serves as the primary state contact for matters related to American Indian Studies (Wisconsin Act 31) and the education of Indigenous students in Wisconsin.
+The program is currently staffed by one full-time education consultant within the department.

 Program Activities and Services

-Each year, the American Indian Studies Consultant also presents at a number of local, regional, and statewide trainings, workshops, and conferences.
-These presentations cover topics related to American Indian student education, including Wisconsin Act 31, the use of data to improve instruction, and updates regarding DPI and federal initiatives.
-Where possible, the American Indian Studies Program staff works to establish collaborate relationships with each of the eleven federally-recognized American Indian nations and tribal communities, school districts, Cooperative Educational Service Agencies (CESAs), colleges, and universities.
-These relationships enable the staff to reach and serve constituencies more effectively.
+Each year, the DPI American Indian Studies Program staff presents at a variety of local, regional, and statewide trainings, workshops, and conferences.
+These presentations address topics related to American Indian Studies (Wisconsin Act 31) and the education of Indigenous students, including the use of data to strengthen instruction, updates on DPI-related activities, and relevant state and federal initiatives.
+Program staff also works to build and maintain collaborative relationships with each of the eleven federally recognized Tribal Nations of Wisconsin through annual tribal consultation and Memorandums of Understanding (MOUs).
+In addition, the program staff partners with school districts, Cooperative Educational Service Agencies (CESAs), colleges and universities, libraries, and museums.
+These partnerships help the program more effectively engage with and support a broad range of educational opportunities.

 Expected Impact and Outcomes

-The program's activities and goals are to build teachers' capacity to serve students and support efforts to address existing stereotypes, and historical omissions and inaccuracies concerning American Indian people and communities.
-Beginning at the elementary school level and continuing through high school, this instruction will continue to present teaching and learning about the eleven federally-recognized American Indian nations and tribal communities to all Wisconsin students, helping them to better understand their neighbors in the state.
+The activities and goals of the DPI American Indian Studies Program focus on building educators’ capacity to effectively serve students while supporting efforts to address common misconceptions, misunderstandings, and historical omissions or inaccuracies related to American Indian Nations and peoples.
+Beginning at the elementary level and continuing through high school, this instruction promotes teaching and learning about each of the eleven federally recognized American Indian Nations in Wisconsin.
+Through this work, all Wisconsin students develop a deeper understanding of the histories, cultures, and tribal sovereignty of Indigenous Nations and peoples in the state.

-The expected outcome is that all Wisconsin students will become more informed about the history, culture, and tribal sovereignty of the eleven federally-recognized American Indian nations and tribal communities in the state.
-Through the promotion of inclusive education, students in Wisconsin school districts will learn about, experience, understand, and appreciate another culture, an essential and important lesson required to ensure Wisconsin students become successful, contributing members of our changing, diverse, and global communities.
+The expected outcome is that all students across the state will develop a deeper understanding and knowledge of the histories, cultures, and tribal sovereignty of each of the eleven federally recognized American Indian Nations of Wisconsin.
+By promoting inclusive education, students in Wisconsin school districts will have meaningful opportunities to learn about, experience, and appreciate another culture, which is an essential foundation that helps them become informed, promotes greater understanding of various topics and issues, and contributing members of an increasingly diverse and interconnected global society.